paradoxxxzero/gnome-shell-system-monitor-applet/README.md

       $ sudo zypper install gnome-shell-devel libgtop-devel libgtop-2_0-10

+Additionally, if you have an Nvidia graphics card, and want to monitor its memory usage, you'll need to install `nvidia-smi`.

 For the browser installation (recommended), you will need the GNOME Shell integration browser extension for [Chrome](https://chrome.google.com/webstore/detail/gnome-shell-integration/gphhapmejobijbbhgpjhcjognlahblep), [Firefox](https://addons.mozilla.org/en-US/firefox/addon/gnome-shell-integration/) or